presidentbeef/brat/docs/enumerable.md

 ---
 layout: doc
-lib: core
+lib: stdlib
 object: enumerable
 desc: "Enumerable is meant to be a squish-in.
-Right now, only array is using it."
+It provides some convenience methods to any object which implements each()."
 methlist:
 - any?
 - all?